Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Introduction

-In light of the need for a more generalized approach that can address the issues in both scenarios in Figure \ref{EXE_issues}, especially in cases where multidimensional biases in the configurational space are needed, we propose to use alchemical variables as an additional dimension in metadynamics.
-Although it is not a collective variable of coordinates whose values divide the coordinate space into disjoint sets, such as a center of mass distance or radius of gyration, it has an associated free energy and dynamics, and thus can fit into the same formalism.
+In light of the need for a more generalized approach that can address the issues in scenarios B and C in Figure \ref{FES_scenarios}, especially in cases where multi-dimensional biases in the configurational space are needed, we propose to use alchemical variables as an additional dimension in metadynamics.
+Although an alchemical variable is not a collective variable of coordinates whose values divide the coordinate space into disjoint sets like a center of mass distance or radius of gyration, it has an associated free energy and dynamics, and thus can fit into the same formalism.
 We term this approach \textit{alchemical metadynamics} and have implemented it in PLUMED 2.8~\cite{tribello2014plumed} (initially, only for GROMACS).
 Given the well-developed library and flexible syntax that PLUMED has for defining configurational CVs and various types of restraints, the implementation of alchemical metadynamics within PLUMED is particularly useful for smoothly flattening highly-dimensional free energy landscapes in a more general way compared to methods such as $\lambda$-LEUS, OSRW, or DI-OST.
-To demonstrate the usage of such an algorithm and validate its implementation in PLUMED, we employed this method to estimate the free energy difference of different alchemical processes as elaborated in the Methods section, from decoupling an argon atom or a molecule composed 4 interaction sites, to the binding and unbinding between a guest molecule and a host molecule in solution.
+To demonstrate the usage of such an algorithm and validate its implementation in PLUMED, we employed this method to estimate the free energy difference of different alchemical processes as elaborated in the Methods section, from decoupling an argon atom or a molecule composed 4 interaction sites, to the methylation of a nucleobase for both the isolated form and in a duplex.